naokiiwakami/vca-unit/README.md

 This repository provides KiCAD project, symbol, and footprint of the unit.

-The following is the schematics of the unit.
+Here is the schematics of the unit.
 No trimming is required for assembly.
 <img src="docs/vca-unit.svg" alt="vca-unit-schematic" width="100%" />